smiley3307/spotify-playlist-cloner/README.md

 **Step 5**
 Enjoy!

----

 ## Bundle it [ with pyinstaller ]

 **Step 0**
 You need to have `pyinstaller` installed for this to work
-Check if you have done everything from the [Getting Started](#Getting-Started) Section
+Check if you have done everything from the [Getting Started](#getting-started) Section

 **Step 1**
 run `pyinstaller -F src/SpotifyPlaylistCloner.py` from your project directory